 - Past-Year Access.
 Once you import your past-year return from another tax preparation service, you can access it at any time throughout the tax season.

 - Past-Year Return Creation and Filing.
 If you need to create and file a prior-year return for whatever reason, you can do so with eSmart.
 The fee structure is the same as for current-year returns.

 - W-2 Importing.
 If your employer provides electronic W-2s, you can upload yours directly to your eSmart account.
 This saves time compared to manually entering all the information from a paper version.

 - Credit and Deduction Checks.
 As you fill out your return, eSmart automatically checks for credits and deductions that could apply to your situation.
 If it identifies one that is potentially relevant, you are alerted and asked if you wish to take it.
-However, you can’t take itemized deductions with the Free plan – so if you qualify for enough deductions that itemizing makes more sense than taking the standard deduction, you need to upgrade to at least the Basic plan.

 - Access to Live Chat Support. eSmart has a live chat feature that’s available during regular weekday business hours outside of tax season (early January to mid-April) and has extended hours (weekends and evenings) as the filing deadline approaches.
 However, you need to create an account to access this feature.